rairprotocol/dev-dapp-season1/Season 1 Tasks/7. New Dapp/README.md

 To round things out we just need to create a new issue:
+1. Make new issuev New Dapp - Dapp Name
+2. Description
+3. Link to URL of new dapp
+4.
 17. Navigate to the [Issues](https://github.com/rairprotocol/dev-dapp-season1/issues) tab in the dev-dapp-season1 repository
 18. Click "New Issue" (the green button).
 19. Add a title to your issue.
 In this case your title should read "6.
 EVM Deploy"